 Our last morning in WCPP for 2014 was a gorgeous one.
 Sunny and warm, just the way you want to end a trip like this.
 We still had a ways to go on our last day, not to mention the 9 or 10 hour trip back to Carman, MB where most of us were staying.
 We paddled out of Leano in a fairly fierce wind and ended the trip riding some nice big rollers to the final portage back to the parking lot.

-[A nice summary of the trip - colorful flowers, blue sky, Jack pine, calm water and Canadian Shield rock]
+[A nice summary of the trip - colorful flowers, blue sky, Jack Pine, Black Spruce, calm waters and Canadian Shield rock.]